 Supported by the federally funded Job Locator Development Program, the internship office in the University Advising and Career Center helps students locate preprofessional internships in settings ranging from traditional business and research facilities to more uniquely tailored environments that reflect academic and career interests.
 Students who wish to engage in career-oriented work experiences for credit should consult with an appropriate faculty sponsor regarding the possibility of receiving academic credit.

 Students who wish to secure internships should consult the internship postings listed on the Wildcat Careers link on the center’s website.
 Postings are also listed in the center.
 Several academic departments also have internship listings posted.

 For more information regarding internships, consult the center’s website at www.unh.edu/uacc or contact the center at (603) 862-2064.

-The UNH veterans coordinator, located in the Registrar’s Office at (603) 862-2066, provides counseling on all aspects of veterans benefits and assistance in procuring and completing the required forms and certifications for veterans benefits.
-The veterans coordinator maintains a comprehensive directory to assist veterans in contacting state, local, and University resources for housing, day care, career planning, employment, financial aid, tutorial assistance, remedial training, handicapped services, and Veterans Outreach.
-The coordinator also provides a framework for networking among campus veterans.
+UNH Military & Veterans Services, located in Thompson Hall, Room 301 and at (603) 862-0643, provides counseling on all aspects of veterans benefits and assistance in procuring and completing the required forms and certifications for veterans benefits.
+We maintain a comprehensive directory to assist veterans in contacting state, local, and University resources for housing, day care, career planning, employment, financial aid, tutorial assistance, remedial training, handicapped services, VA vocational rehabilitation, and veterans outreach.
+UNH Military & Veterans Services also provides a framework for networking among campus veterans.
 For further information, go to www.unh.edu/veterans or e-mail UNH.Veterans@unh.edu.